 There are many different paths to dance teaching and many different settings that require high-quality, professional teaching in the dance discipline.
-The many services of Luna’s Professional Learning Department support dance teachers of all levels and provide for multiple points of entry.
+Luna’s Professional Learning Services support dance teachers of all levels and provide for multiple points of entry.

-Participants may take any course offered at Luna for continuing education credit (CEU) through Mills College.
+Participants may take any course offered at Luna for extension credits through Mills College.
 Upon completion of a course, we will provide you with a form that you complete and submit directly to Mills with their transcript fee.

 College students working on a pre-service credential, BA, BFA, MA or MFA may use Luna workshops toward their degree at the discretion of their individual college and university programs.
-Students at Mills College may register for Dance Teaching Methods course through the dance department and take a course with Patricia Reedy that covers the same foundational material as Developing & Implementing Dance Curricula-A and B. Others may receive credit through independent study classes in their programs.
+Students at Mills College may register for Dance 253, 254 through the dance department and take a course with Patricia Reedy that covers the same foundational material as Developing & Implementing Dance Curricula-A and B. Others may receive credit through independent study classes in their programs.

 Luna Dance Institute strongly advocates for a California Teaching Credential in Dance for those who wish to teach standards-based dance classes within a public school system.
 Currently, dance teachers who wish to serve at the public school level must complete requirements for a general BA degree, the general multi-subject credential requirements and 32 college units of dance instruction.
 (We are aligning our courses with these 32 units to maximize opportunities to receive “high quality” instruction.
 The preceding paragraph describes the current options.)